Painting with Light to Capture Decisive Moments

 Process

-The key light must be at 45 degrees from your subject and elevated.
-Be careful not to extend it high enough and lose the catchlight on the eyes.
+The key light should be positioned at a 45-degree angle from your subject and elevated.
+Be careful not to raise it too high, as this could cause you to lose the catchlight in the eyes.

-The Rimlight should be located 180 degrees from the key light to add some definition to the until side and separate it from the background.
-Here is a diagram of the lighting setup I use:
+The rim light should be placed 180 degrees from the key light to add definition to the shadowed side of the subject and help separate it from the background.

-Here is a diagram of the lighting setup I use:
+Below is a diagram of the lighting setup I used:

-First, I expose for the background using the shutter speed.
-Once I am happy with the background exposure, I turn my Speedlights on and adjust their power as needed or use a light meter to expose my subject.
+First, I adjust the background exposure using the shutter speed.
+Once I am satisfied with the background, I turn on my Speedlights and adjust their power as needed, or I use a light meter to expose my subject properly.

 Posing

-I like my subjects on one side of the frame with their head and shoulder and cropping the top part of their head.
-However, occasionally I center them in the middle of the image.
-Sometimes I tilt the camera to produce interesting cinematic photos as I did in Khaled's picture.
+I prefer to position my subjects on one side of the frame, capturing their head and shoulders while cropping the top of their heads.
+However, I also occasionally center them in the middle of the image.
+Sometimes, I tilt the camera to create interesting cinematic effects, as I did in Khalid's picture.

 Post-processing

-In this shoot, I shot 30 images, rated two as five stars and nine as four stars in Adobe Lightroom.
+During this shoot, I captured 30 images.
+I rated two of them as five stars and nine as four stars in Adobe Lightroom.

-Here are the best 16 images I took side by side.
+Here are the best 16 images presented side by side.

 Cinematic Headshot at Night Culling

 These images are straight out of the camera in JPEG format.
-As you can see, they can be delivered to your client without post-processing if your client asks for the images not to be processed.
-And to be honest, they look fabulous the way they turned out.
+As you can see, they can be delivered to your client without any post-processing if preferred.
+They look fabulous as they are.
 However, with post-processing, you can achieve a better cinematic look.

 Adobe Lightroom